nginxinc/nginx-wiki/source/modules/memc.rst

 -------------------
-The code base is borrowed directly from the standard `memcached module <http://nginx.org/en/docs/http/ngx_http_memcached_module.html>`__ in the Nginx core.
-This part of code is copyrighted by Igor Sysoev and Nginx Inc.
+The code base is borrowed directly from the standard `memcached module <http://nginx.org/en/docs/http/ngx_http_memcached_module.html>`__ in the NGINX core.
+This part of code is copyrighted by Igor Sysoev and NGINX Inc.

 Copyright (c) 2009-2013, Yichun "agentzh" Zhang (章亦春) <agentzh@gmail.com>, CloudFlare Inc.